 - Grease a 10-inch bundt pan [See Note 1] with non-stick cooking spray.

-- In mixing bowl, combine cake mix, puddings, melted butter, milk, eggs, butterscotch chips and extracts about 3 minutes careful not to overwork the batter as overworking the batter causes a more dense cake.
+- In a mixing bowl, combine cake mix, puddings, melted butter, milk, eggs, butterscotch chips, and extracts for about 3 minutes, being careful not to overwork the batter as overworking the batter causes a more dense cake.

 - Pour into prepared pan and bake 40-45 minutes or until a toothpick inserted comes out clean.

-- Let cake rest on a cooling rack (affiliate link) in pan 10 minutes.
+- Let the cake rest on a cooling rack in the pan for 10 minutes.
 Then, invert the cake onto a serving plate to finish cooling.